- Janis Grobbelaar

 - Andries Wessels

-Lesley Hart is the Head of Special Collections at the University of Cape Town, and has a particular interest in widening use, including through digitisation of manuscript sources.
-For more information on UCT’s manuscript collections, please see http://www.lib.uct.ac.za/manuscriptsarchives
+Lesley Hart has now retired as the Head of Special Collections at the University of Cape Town.
+She has a particular interest in widening use, including through digitisation of manuscript sources.
+For more information on UCT’s manuscript collections, please see http://www.specialcollections.uct.ac.za/manuscripts

 Margaretta Jolly is Reader in Cultural Studies at the University of Sussex.
 Her research centres on the form and practice of life writing, in particular letter writing, oral history and life narrative, particularly in relation to the history of women’s movements in the UK.
 She is editor of Dear Laughing Motorbyke: Letters from Women Welders of the Second World War (Scarlet Press, 1997), The Encyclopedia of Life Writing (Routledge, 2001) and co-editor of a special issue of Women’s Studies International Forum, ‘Researching Women’s Movements’, with Sasha Roseneil.
 She is also author of In Love and Struggle: Letters in Contemporary Feminism (Columbia University Press, 2008), winner of the Feminist and Women’s Studies Association book prize.
 Life Stories and Human Rights, (University of Wisconsin Press) is forthcoming.
 Margaretta Jolly is also Director of Sisterhood and After: The Women’s Liberation Oral History Project, which will be available as a major new public archive at The British Library.
 She is also a core member of the International Association for Auto/Biography.
 Link to Staff profile: